2021-22 School Opening & Safety Updates

 In the coming days, we will be sharing our COVID Safety Plan for 2021-2022 school year, which will also be posted on our website.
 Once again, FVSD will be returning to a regular, full-time schedule this year, and your principal will be providing you with specific information regarding your child’s school.

-- California no longer requires face masks in ANY outdoor settings.
+- California no longer requires face masks in ANY outdoor setting.
 Masks are optional outdoors for all individuals in K-12 school settings. (traveling to and from classes when outdoors, during recess, nutrition breaks, lunches, outdoor PE, etc.).

 - California requires face masks to be worn by students and adults indoors in school settings when in the presence of students.